 But yogurt is different.
 Thanks to the live, active cultures that break down the lactose and protein, it’s much easier for babies to digest.
-YoBaby yogurt is naturally rich in calcium and fortified with vitamin D, two must-have nutrients for babies.
+YoBaby yogurt naturally offers calcium and is fortified with vitamin D, two must-have nutrients for babies.
 And there’s no worry that yogurt would replace breast milk or formula in the diet.
-For those reasons, pediatricians give yogurt the green light for babies beginning at six months.
+For those reasons, pediatricians give yogurt the green light for babies beginning at six months.*

 Pediatricians give yogurt the green light for babies beginning at six months.

-As a dietitian, I recommend starting your baby with plain yogurt.
+Try starting your baby with plain yogurt.
 Though plain yogurt may not sound appealing to you, trust me: Your baby will absolutely delight in it.
 With no added sugar, Stonyfield YoBaby Plain is perfect on its own, or you can use it as a base for swirling in all kinds of fruit and veggie purees.
 It has a mild taste and smooth texture that’s just right for this age.
 It’s also made with whole milk, which is important.
-Babies need a higher amount of fat than older children or adults for the critical brain development that happens before age two.
-In fact, the AAP recommends that children get half of their calories from fat in these first two years of life.
+During the first few years of life, your baby is growing rapidly, so the energy needs are high.
+Pediatric health professionals recommend fat for infants younger than 2 years to help support this period of rapid growth and brain development.**

 What about allergies?
 Pediatricians approve introducing yogurt starting at six months.
 If there’s a family history of cow’s milk allergy, work with your pediatrician to introduce yogurt after your baby has had other first foods (like cereal and veggies) and tolerated them well.
 As with all first foods, you should also wait 3-5 days between trying new ones so you can identify any possible reactions.
 It’s natural to have concerns about allergies, so talk to your pediatrician before starting new foods—and give your baby new foods at home, rather than at daycare or a restaurant, for instance.